Skip to main content.

 12:30–3:30 pm

-Join us for the second annual Bard Makers Art and Craft Fair.
+Join us for the third annual Bard Makers Art and Craft Fair.
 Shop unique handmade wares and discover the diversity of creativity among Bard students and alumni/ae.
 Get some early holiday shopping done!

 Alumni/ae Lunch